ivanzich/Hiking_Helper/README.md

 San Francisco hikes.
 On the right side user can see the map by default with the location of 'Moraga Steps' hike.

-* Displaying most famous hikes on a map along with the pins, descriptions and images.
+* Displaying the most famous hikes on a map along with the pins, descriptions and images.
 (Clicking on the name of hike in the navigation bar will be automatically redirected to the map with pin.
 Clicking on pin will show user description of hike with images and links to the external web pages.).